Data Engineering for ML: Pipelines, Labeling, and Data Quality

 | TFDS / datasets | Standardized ML datasets | Hugging Face datasets — convenient for NLP |

-For most ML projects starting: Parquet in S3 + DVC for versioning.
-Delta Lake or Iceberg when need incremental updates or time travel.
+For most ML projects at start: Parquet in S3 + DVC for versioning.
+Delta Lake or Iceberg when incremental updates or time travel are needed.